 You may have noticed the right angles on the rock sitting in the right of the creek in the above picture.
 It is columnar basalt and the angles are probably naturally that squared.
 We did notice a man-made creek tumble and water shelter, however.
 There are fish in this creek, and with a 200-foot tall waterfall above and a 35-foot tall waterfall below, they spend their entire lives within the drops.

 This is a pretty dramatic view.
 Last time, I was able to climb up into the bowl.
 It was a bit tricky because of the slick rocks and little to climb on.
-This time was much more difficult and that’s why this is as far as I got.
+This time was more difficult with the higher water and that’s why this is as far as we got.